Zayra Alvarez: Music career

 Her songs have been covered by singer Marcela Mendez.
+Michael Butler of The Rock and Roll Geek Show is a big fan of Zayra and supported her career.

-In 2019, Zayra prepared to launch a new album, under the name Nena Catalina."
+In 2019, Zayra launched a concept album, under the name Nena Catalina."
 This album "50/50" was released on April 29, 2022.
+She released a new single, "Memorias y Silencio under her original name on October 11, 2023 from an as-yet to be named album.
+On May 16, 2025 Zayra will release new material, the single Soltera y Con Dinero.

 Other ventures

 Zayra acted in the independent film "Lycanthrope."
 The movie features one of her original songs, "This Is Love", which can be found on the re-release of her album "Ruleta".

 She has worked as a photographer for Blue October and co-directed a music video for Tori Velasquez with Merritt Fields.
 In 2014, Zayra started a line of prints she illustrated named The Sleepy Heads Collection by Pepper Love.
 She has also designed jewelry for the line Z+V for Vinca in addition to working as an interior designer.